vcl/vcl/packages/vcl/layer/README.md

 - `layer-cover`
 - `layer`
-- `layer-box`
+- `layer-box`: Needed for the zoom animation only

 ## Modifiers

 - `layer-fill`: Makes the layer cover the whole viewport.
 - `layer-stick-to-bottom`: Makes the layer stick to the bottom.
 - `layer-gutter-padding`: Add a padding of half the gutter width.
-- `fade-out-animation`: Creates a smooth fade in and out transition when the layer enter and exit the window.
+- `fade-animation`: Creates a smooth fade in and out transition when the layer enter and exit the window.
 - `zoom-animation`: Show a zoom in and zoom out animation effect when the layer enter and exit the window.

 ## Variables